 -

-22 people are interested
+27 people are interested

-We are looking for homes to raise puppies who will learn to guide someone who is blind or visually impaired.
+We are looking for good homes to raise puppies who will learn to guide someone who is blind or visually impaired.
 Puppy raisers are responsible for housebreaking the puppy and teaching good manners like staying off the furniture, not jumping on counters or visitors and not begging at the table.
 They also practice basic obedience commands with the puppy such as sit, down, stay, heel and come.
 To prepare puppies for their lives as guide dogs, puppy raisers socialize the puppies through exposure to many different kinds of people, vehicles, environments and animals.

 The primary raiser must be at least 18 years old and will bear the legal responsibility for the puppy.
-However, families can choose how to divide the responsibilities of caring and training the puppy among family members, to allow children to participate in this rewarding experience!

-8 More opportunities with Leader Dogs for the Blind
+3 More opportunities with Leader Dogs for the Blind

 1 ReviewOpportunities